Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Breakfast.
 Yes.
 Something.
 She stumbled down to the kitchen to get some *bao,* and along the way she remembered there was something he did…

 Phone out.
-Internet search---nope.
+Internet search - nope.
 Right there on the front page.

 Gaoian social media was *exploding* all over her feed.
 Dozens and *dozens* of messages, and even more from a few who *knew what she did* that night…